galanodel2010/ee462/Project_1/motordata.md

 ## Motor Data-Sheet

-In this project, you will be all using small permanent-magnet brush DC motors from [Maxon Motors](http://www.maxonmotor.com).
+In this project, you will be all using small permanent-magnet brush DC motors from [Maxon Motors](http://www.maxonmotor.com) and [Moog](http://www.moog.com/)

 Please refer to the data according to the number you are assigned to.